 The asanas are slowly intensified as the class progresses. keeping in tune with the waning stamina and enthusiasm towards the end of the class we begin with the standing postures leading to the sitting postures, then comes the lying down postures, we end with relaxing various body parts in Savasana , or relaxing by using sound in Nishpanda Bhava - followed by pranayama.
 One of a very significant yoga class rules is that we integrated breathing patterns with the Yoga asanas by instructing the students to inhale wherever the body and the chest is opening outwards, and exhale while the body and the chest are closing inwards.

 The students are instructed on keeping their yoga mats clean and exposed to the Sun from time to time.
 The hands and feet must be clean before the yoga class begins.The water must be filtered, boiled and cooled before using it for kriyas like nasal douche.
 Catheters for kriyas like sutra neti need to be kept clean and dry before use.

-The clothing for the yoga class must be minimum and lose enough to allow for easy movements and for the yoga trainer to be able observe the body parte in movement.
+The clothing for the yoga class must be minimum and lose enough to allow for easy movements and for the yoga trainer to be able observe the body parts in movement.
 The yoga asanas are modified individually for the students suffering from any medical conditions even in a group yoga class at Bandra West.
 The presence of two yoga trainers in each class is helpful in taking care of individual requirements of our students even in a group environment.
-Our Yoga trainers are well versed in human anatomy and physiology, they have an edge on advising specific yoga practices on specific limitations and medical conditions.
+Our Yoga trainers are well versed in human anatomy and physiology, and the precepts of Ashtanga Yoga, they have an edge on advising specific yoga practices on specific limitations and medical conditions.